-It imperative to understand the taxation on mutual funds so that you can most money out of your mutual funds.
-At the same time you shouldn’t invest in mutual funds only to save taxes.
-Have a clear vision of why you are investing in a mutual fund and is it giving you the value as you have expected.
+It is imperative to understand the taxation on mutual funds so that you can most money out of your mutual funds.
+At the same time, you shouldn’t invest in mutual funds only to save taxes.
+Have a clear vision of why you are investing in a mutual fund and whether is it giving you the value you have expected.

 We hope by now you have understood how mutual funds are taxed, Consider reading How to select mutual funds India? which will help you how you should select your next mutual fund for investments.